sleepymalc/mode/README.md

 ## Abstract

 Open different folders and turn Focus on/off based on what I'm doing.
 Use `mode work/break/rest` to toggle between different modes.
+To download the workflow, see the release page.

 ## Available Modes